Articles in this section

 Published:

-To map a custom domain, follow the steps below:
+To map a custom domain, follow the given steps:

 1. Navigate through the Agent Portal > Admin Module > Customer Portal > General settings page.